kineticman/ESPN4CC4C/contrib/cc4c/CC4C_Fullscreen_Helper_Manual_Install_Guide.md

 This adds a **per-request fullscreen fallback** to Chrome Capture (CC4C).
-When you open /stream?url=..., the helper arms a timer; if the target site hasnâ€™t enter fullscreen by the deadline, it **\ends the `F cey via xdotool***.
+When you open /stream?url=..., the helper arms a timer; if the target site hasnÃ¢â‚¬â„¢t enter fullscreen by the deadline, it **\ends the `F cey via xdotool***.

 > Persistence: If you recreate the container (pull/compose), you must re-copy `main.js`.
-- Keep your patched file in your repo so itâ€™s easy to re-apply.
+- Keep your patched file in your repo so itÃ¢â‚¬â„¢s easy to re-apply.

 ---